karmaniverous/karmanivero.us/collections/_posts/2025-01-31-opportunity-vs-optionality.md

 Back in October I launched [John Galt Services](https://johngalt.id) (JGS), an offshoring play that sources young multilingual professionals from across Indonesia and embeds them remotely with US, UK, and Canadian companies to help them establish a customer service or business development presence in Asia.

 We've run the usual gauntlet of challenges, which I'm finally getting around to documenting here.
 So... where to begin?

+> Success is about making decisions that are reasonably cheap when they are wrong, but pay off big when they are right.

 Let's talk about opportunity.